Ahmad-197/Portfolio-Projects/README.md

 The permittivity associated with each of these mesh elements is stored in a single array.
 Hence, by simulating an anomaly we get a known permittivity distribution which is then used to find out voltages.

 A system with thirty-two electrodes is simulated with an opposite injection pattern with a skip of sixteen electrodes.
 The injecting electrodes are the electrodes to which a sinusoidal electric current is injected and afterwards, the voltages at each of the remaining adjacent pairs are recorded.
 This pattern is repeated until all the possible injecting electrode patterns are simulated.
 In simulating EIT data we know the permittivity distribution and we use it to obtain the voltages at electrodes.
 Using permittivity to obtain these voltages is also known as the EIT forward problem.
-For detailed information about how EIT data was simulated and the associated results refer to [EIT Data Simulation](Notebooks/EIT_Data_Simulation.ipynb) notebook.

 ## **3. Experimental Setup**